 - GRISM\TABLE: optional grism table.
 This table defines a subset of recipe configuration parameters controlling the way spectra are extracted for any particular grism.
-A set of standard grism tables is provided with the pipeline (see Section 7.3, page 56 for details). - LAMP\MXU: required raw arc lamp spectrum exposure.
+A set of standard grism tables is provided with the pipeline (see Section 7.3, page 59 for details). - LAMP\MXU: required raw arc lamp spectrum exposure.
 Just one frame should be specified. - MASTER\BIAS: required master bias frame.
-Just one should be given.
-Alternatively, it is possible to specify a set of raw, unprocessed bias frames (DO category: BIAS): in this case the input BIAS frames are used for the creation of an internal median MASTER\BIAS frame, that is finally added to the recipe products for further use by other recipes. - MASTER\LINECAT: required line catalog.
+Just one should be given. - MASTER\LINECAT: required line catalog.
 It must contain the reference wavelengths (in Ångstrom) for the arc lamp used.
-The only requirement for this table is to contain a column listing such wavelengths, whose name may be specified using the configuration parameter --wcolumn (see Section 9.8.3, page 99).
-A standard line catalog is also provided with the pipeline for each FORS1 and FORS2 grism (see Section 7 for details). - SCREEN\FLAT\MXU: required raw spectral screen flat exposure.
-If more than one is provided, the input frames are stacked into one.
+The only requirement for this table is to contain a column with name "WLEN" listing such wavelengths and another column with name "CHEMICAL\ION" which contains the name of the chemical element (like Ar, Ne, etc...)
+The recipe will use only those lines for which the chemical element was actually present in the lamp (by looking at keywords ESO INS LAMPi.
+A standard line catalog is also provided with the pipeline for each FORS1 and FORS2 grism (see Section 7 for details).